Shady Grove Rabbitry

 Do you transport or deliver?

 Yes.
-We do personal transport (both ground and air), work with 3rd party transports and also offer shipping via Alaska Air.
-You can find extensive details on the Ground Transport and Shipping Within the US pages.
+We do personal transport (both ground and air) and also offer shipping via Alaska Air.
+You can find extensive details on the Transport Services Page.

 Do you take in bunnies for foster/surrender/rehoming?

-Rarely.
-The majority of our adoptions are for babies.
-Far too young to even consider being spayed or neutered.
+Our Nursery Bunnies are not spayed/neutered.
+They are too young to even consider being spayed or neutered.
 Our bunnies are also often adopted by other breeders, people that show professionally or for 4H and similar.
 So we leave it up to the adopter to decide if they want their bunny spayed or neutered.
-Sometimes we have adult age bunnies that are spayed/neutered.
+Sometimes we have adult age bunnies that are spayed/neutered and we have many fosters that are spayed/neutered.
 If a bunny is spayed or neutered it will be very clearly indicated on their personal page and in the title of their listing.
 You can find more information about this on our Spay and Neuter page.

 What Veterinarian do you use/recommend?